-The average length of stay5 for individuals assigned to IS was 14.64 days, with a median stay of 11 days.
-From July 1, 2023, to December 31, 2023, NDCS policy (210.01) required IS placements to be reviewed by the warden after 15 days, and either end the RH event or transfer to LTRH status at 30 days.
-Beginning January 1, 2024, NDCS policy (210.01) was adjusted, requiring IS placements to be reviewed by the warden after 7 days, and either end the RH event or begin the transfer to LTRH status prior to the 30-day review.
+The average length of stay5 for individuals assigned to IS was 10.36 days, with a median stay of 8 days.
+Policy requires IS placements to be reviewed by the warden after 7 days, and either end the RH event or begin the transfer to LTRH status prior to the 30-day review.
 Thirty days is generally enough time for the warden and his/her staff to determine whether the person can be released to an approved alternative placement or whether a referral to LTRH is warranted.
 There are instances, however, in which an immediate decision regarding LTRH placements cannot be determined, and more time is needed to gather information or find a suitable alternative living arrangement.
 In these situations, the warden or their designee may submit up to two 15-day extension requests, which could result in a potential maximum IS term of 60 days.
 These extension requests are reviewed by the Deputy Director - Prison Operations (or the Director, if a second request is submitted) and used in lieu of assignment to LTRH, if approved.